 I personally came early to social media, creating accounts on all the early networks as they appeared.
-For example, I entered Facebook in 2005 when it required an .edu email to register.
-I had used Friendster and MySpace before that and I viewed social media as something I needed to know about for my teaching more than something I needed in my personal life.
+For example, I entered Facebook in 2005 when it required an .edu email to register and I had used Friendster and MySpace before that.
+I viewed social media as something I needed to know about for my teaching more than something I needed in my personal life.

 I also worked to create a social media strategy for using video.
 In recording, editing and posting video to NCTE’s YouTube channel, we started to move the organization, as other organizations had already done, into the use of video as social media.